Trading with the Enemy Act of 1917: Montenegro

-Montenegro was invaded by the central powers during WWI.
-While the central powers occupied Montenegro, its assets from the areas they occupied were frozen to prevent the central powers from using Montenegrin assets.
-Because of this policy, once central power occupation ended the sanctions were effectively lifted.
+Montenegro was invaded by the Central Powers during WWI.
+While the Central Powers occupied Montenegro, its assets from the areas they occupied were frozen to prevent them from using Montenegrin assets.
+Because of this policy, once the Central Powers' occupation ended, the sanctions were effectively lifted.

 North Korea

 North Korea was sanctioned in 1950 for aggression in the Korean War.
-The war is still officially in effect, with no peace treaty signed, and the sanctions has been kept due to North Korean terrorism, nuclear proliferation, and continued aggression towards the United States.
+The war is still officially in effect, with no peace treaty signed, and the sanctions have been retained due to North Korean terrorism, nuclear proliferation, and continued aggression toward the United States.
 Trading with the Enemy Act sanctions were lifted in 2008 in response to North Korea's steps toward nuclear disarmament and commitments to continue dismantling its nuclear weapons program.
-However, North Korea later developed and tested several more nuclear weapons indicating that it was lying.
+However, North Korea later developed and tested several more nuclear weapons, indicating that it was lying.
 North Korea's designation was grandfathered from an old version of the law that allowed it to be used absent a declaration of war.
-Because there is no declaration of war between the United States and North Korea, TWEA sanctions cannot be reapplied but it was re-sanctioned for reneging on its commitments through the IEEPA, along with other laws, and through UN Security Council resolutions.
+Because there is no declaration of war in force between the United States and North Korea, TWEA sanctions cannot be reapplied, but it was re-sanctioned for reneging on its commitments through the IEEPA, along with other laws, and through UN Security Council resolutions.

 North Vietnam

-North Vietnam was sanctioned in 1964 during the Vietnam war.
+North Vietnam was sanctioned in 1964 during the Vietnam War.
 Sanctions were continued until North Vietnam ceased to exist and were inherited by the Socialist Republic of Vietnam.